GreptimeTeam/docs/docs/developer-guide/frontend/table-sharding.md

 The data within a table is logically split after creating partitions.
 You may ask the question " how is the data, which is physically distributed, stored in GreptimeDB?
 The answer is in "Region".
 "Region" is a group of a table's data stored together inside a Datanode instance physically.
-Our "auto-admin" will move regions among Datanodes automatically, according to the states of Datanodes.
+Our `metasrv` will move regions among Datanodes automatically, according to the states of Datanodes.
-Also, "auto-admin" can split or merge regions according to their data volume or access pattern.
+Also, `metasrv` can split or merge regions according to their data volume or access pattern.

 ![Table Sharding](/table-sharding.png)